-Washington, DC: Imagine having the opportunity to visit the Oval Office and meet the President of the United States.
-This opportunity became a reality for 12-year old Emmanuel Forbes with severe hemophilia complicated by an inhibitor, his five siblings and parents, Michael and Jane Forbes.
+Imagine having the opportunity to visit the Oval Office and meet the President of the United States.
+This opportunity became a reality for 12-year old Emmanuel Forbes, who has severe hemophilia complicated by an inhibitor, his five siblings, and his parents Michael and Jane Forbes.
 Emmanuel was granted his wish through the Make-A-Wish Foundation.
-The Foundation “grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength and joy.”
-The entire family travelled from Upland, California to Washington, DC to meet the President on September 14, 2009.
+The Foundation grants the wishes of children with life-threatening medical conditions to enrich the human experience with hope, strength, and joy.
+The entire family traveled from Upland, California to Washington, DC to meet the President on September 14, 2009.

-The children, Raphael, Gabriel, Michael, Emmanuel, Rachel and Ariel, expressed gratitude and were excited for such a rare opportunity.
-Twelve-year-old Emmanuel wanted to tell the President “he is a really good leader and he is cool.”
+The Forbes’ children – Raphael, Gabriel, Michael, Emmanuel, Rachel, and Ariel – expressed gratitude and were excited about such a rare opportunity.
+Twelve-year-old Emmanuel wanted to tell the President that he is a really good leader and is cool.
 Ten-year-old Ariel told Katie she just wants to ask the President if she can have a play date with his daughters.
 The kids were thrilled about the opportunity to meet and play with “Bo,” the President’s dog.

 Their trip to Washington, DC did not end at the Oval Office.
 The Forbes family took the time to visit their legislators聽too.
 A meeting with Senator Barbara Boxer and聽Congressman David Dreier was invaluable to the Forbes family.
 Michael and Jane had the聽chance to educate both members on hemophilia and the kids were excited about playing the pinball machine in the Congressman’s office at the Capitol.